 2. ISCO classifies jobs.
 A Job is defined for the purposes of ISCO-08 as a set of tasks and duties performed, or meant to be performed, by one person, including for an employer or in self employment.

-3. An occupation is defined as a set of jobs whose main tasks and duties are characterised by a high degree of similarity.
+3. An occupation is defined as a set of jobs whose main tasks and duties are characterized by a high degree of similarity.
 A person may be associated with an occupation through the main job currently held, a second job or a job previously held.

 4. Jobs are classified by occupation with respect to the type of work performed, or to be performed.
 The basic criteria used to define the system of major, sub-major, minor and unit groups are the “skill level” and “skill specialization” required to competently perform the tasks and duties of the occupations.